LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/kai-iwi/md/ecoli/trend_placeholder_TEMPLATE.md

 <br>
 <strong>Trend categories</strong>
 <br>
 Trends are grouped by how confident scientists are that a change is actually happening.
-Because *E. coli* indicates a risk of illness, an "improvement" means the concentration of bacteria in the water is decreasing.
+Because <i>E. coli</i> indicates a risk of illness, an "improvement" means the concentration of bacteria in the water is decreasing.

 <ul>
 <li><strong>Improving:</strong> Bacteria levels are decreasing (<em>very likely</em> or <em>likely improving</em>).</li>